Links (series): Microsoft Golf

 Before its purchase of Access Software, Microsoft published a series of golf games similar to Links, under the title Microsoft Golf.
-The first three games in the series are Windows-compatible versions of the early Links games, which were published for DOS.
+The first three games in the series are Windows-compatible versions of the early Links games, which were published for MS-DOS.
 The first three entries in the Microsoft Golf series were developed by Access Software for Microsoft, and were sometimes labeled by publications as Links Lite.
 Microsoft subsequently published Microsoft Golf 1998 Edition and 1999 Edition, which were developed by Friendly Software as separate games not based on Links.
 After Access Software was acquired by Microsoft in 1999, Microsoft produced Microsoft Golf 2001 Edition, which was based on Links, and then discontinued the Microsoft Golf series to continue with the Links series.
 The following games were produced in the Microsoft Golf series: